Skip to main content

 2026 Requirements Verified

-Michigan has no statewide contractor bond requirement.
+Michigan has no statewide contractor bond requirement -- an unusual position among surety bond states.
 Residential builders are licensed through LARA without a bond, while commercial contractors are unregulated at the state level.
 Bonding requirements come from local municipalities -- Detroit, Grand Rapids, Ann Arbor, and others require bonds of $5,000-$25,000 for local contractor licensing.

 $50+